ismandd/soba-versions/README.md

 # Soba Versions
-this is a repo for all versions of soba game maker
+This repository contains archived versions of the Soba Game Maker across multiple platforms.

+If you have additional versions that are not listed here, contributions are welcome.

 ## Windows

 ## Macos

 ## IOS
-i cant get ios versions because of how ios apps work and are encrypted. in order to maybe decrypt them is using a jailbroken iphone which i dont have. if you do have a jailbroken iphone or want to try the ipa here it is.
+Due to the way iOS applications are distributed and encrypted, obtaining usable versions is more complex.
+Decryption typically requires a jailbroken device, which is not currently available.

+If you have access to a jailbroken device or would like to work with the encrypted file, it is provided below:
 | Download Encrypted IPA |
 |----------------|
 | https://cdn.ismand.xyz/Soba-2.250.5.ipa |